ota-meshi/eslint-plugin-node-dependencies/docs/rules/compat-engines.md

 ---
 pageClass: "rule-details"
 sidebarDepth: 0
-title: "node-dependencies/valid-engines"
+title: "node-dependencies/compat-engines"
 description: "enforce the versions of the engines of the dependencies to be compatible."
-since: "v0.1.0"
 ---
-# node-dependencies/valid-engines
+# node-dependencies/compat-engines

 > enforce the versions of the engines of the dependencies to be compatible.

-- :warning: This rule was **deprecated** and replaced by [node-dependencies/compat-engines](compat-engines.md) rule.
+- :gear: This rule is included in `"plugin:node-dependencies/recommended"`.

 ## :book: Rule Details